GamePlayer-8/GamePlayer-8/README.md

 Heyo, don't hurt me plz.
-My life is getting more and more depressed by the environment around me.
-I don't have real friends and even if I try, in all cases I'm being turned into a tool what they just throwing away when it's no needed.
-It's probably because I'm quiet and I'm not saying anything interesting cuz I don't have anything to say...

-And I'm pretty active on Github cuz it's the last thing what makes me feel better... **I'm sorry if it's disturbing you. :(**
+ * I do not recommend following me or staring my repositories.. because I don't want to be the one, who's being checked and analyzed by numbers (yes, I don't want to be popular on corpo scene).

+ * I'm not following people, because I don't like to stalk them in any case.
+But I will star repositories.

+ * I don't have any social media accounts to talk with you.
+The only thing what I have is mail and Github.

+ * I want to have loneliness instead of people what makes me feel lonely.

+ * I don't want to be a tool for others.

 #### Contact
 * My email: gameplayer2019pl@tutamail.com